-A function taking some optional arguments must also take at least one non-labeled argument.
-This is because the criterion for deciding whether an optional has been omitted is the application on a non-labeled argument appearing after this optional argument in the function type.
+A function taking some optional arguments must also take at least one non-optional argument.
+The criterion for deciding whether an optional argument has been omitted is the non-labeled application of an argument appearing after this optional argument in the function type.
+Note that if that argument is labeled, you will only be able to eliminate optional arguments through the special case for total applications.